-html Sometimes, the document is enclosed with <html></html> . br The HTML body often begins with ${\sf }$ and may contain it as well. b i u Styling. font The attributes face, color, and size are observed.
+html Sometimes, the document is enclosed with html.../html>......

+br The HTML body often begins with and may contain it as well.

+b i u

+Styling.

+font

+The attributes face, color, and size are observed.
 The value of color takes one of the forms #rrggbb or rgb (r, g, b).
 The value of size is a number between 1 and 7, inclusive.

 The CSS in the corpus is simple.
-To understand it, a parser only needs to be able to skip white space, <!--, and -->, and parse style only for p elements.
-Only font-weight, font-style, font-decoration, font-family, and font-size matter.
+To understand it, a parser only needs to be able to skip white space, <!--, and --->, and parse style only for p elements.
+Only the following properties matter: